Introduction: Agrochemical Products Manufacturing in India

 Agrochemical Manufacturing Business Compliance

-The Insecticides Act of 1968 and the Insecticides Rules of 1971 govern the import, registration, manufacturing, sale, transportation, distribution, and use of insecticides (pesticides) in India, as well as other related matters.
+The Insecticides Act of 1968 and the Insecticides Rules of 1971 govern the pesticide registration, import, manufacturing, sale, transportation, and distribution in India, as well as other related matters.
 Before being made available for use or sale, all insecticides (pesticides) must go through the Central Insecticides Board & Registration Committee (CIB & RC) registration process.

 In India, all insecticides (pesticides) are officially those compounds specified in the "Schedule" of the Insecticides Act, 1968.
 The Registration Certificate requires that a label be placed on the insecticide's packaging that clearly states the insecticide's nature (Agricultural or Household Use), composition, active component, target pest(s), recommended dosage, caution sign, and safety precautions.
 As a result, pesticides intended for agriculture should not be used in the home.